 Step three: Getting started on Goodreads

-- Remember to ask reviewers to post to Goodreads as well.
+- Remember to ask reviewers to post their review to Goodreads as well.
 Get the URL of your book page and give it to reviewers who agree to post a review for you.

 9 ways to get your profile image to show up around Goodreads